ben-willis/grey-jcr/README.md

 EMAIL_USERNAME=hsdz38
 EMAIL_PASSWORD=password

-# This is used to set the docker container timezone
-TZ=Europe/London
+# Connection details for Postgres database
+DB_HOST=localhost
+DB_PORT=5432
+DB_NAME=grey
+DB_USERNAME=grey
+DB_PASSWORD=password

+# Connection details for redis
+REDIS_HOST=localhost
+REDIS_PORT=6379
 ```

 #### 4. Set up the Postgres database
 To set up the database you need to create the tables and add your user (defined in .env) as the website editor.
-To do this first run `docker-compose up -d` to start the app and services in the background, then run:
+To do this run the following:

- 1. `docker-compose run app npm run migrate-postgres` - this will create the required tables in the database
+ 1. `npm run migrate-postgres` - this will create the required tables in the database
- 2. `docker-compose run app npm run seed-postgres` - this will add the user defined in the .env file as the website editor
+ 2. `npm run seed-postgres` - this will add the user defined in the .env file as the website editor

  Note these steps are only required on installation and if you delete the postgres-data directory.

 #### 5. Running the app
-Simply run `docker-compose up` to start the app in the foreground.
+Simply run `npm run start` to start the app in the foreground.
 Then visit "localhost:3000" in your browser to view the site.
 To stop the app simple press ctrl+c.

 ## Development Tips
 Here are a few tips and tricks that will allow you to develop:

- - If you make any changes to any config or any of the source code you will need to run `docker-compose build` to rebuild the images
- - You can run the app in the background using `docker-compose up -d`.
-You can then follow the logs with `docker-compose logs -f` and stop the app with `docker-compose down`.
- - If you need to gain access to the postgres database cli run `docker-compose exec postgres psql -U grey`.
+ - If you need to gain access to the postgres database cli run `psql -U grey`.

 More to be added...

 ## Tests
-There are currently some tests in the test directory which can be run with something like `docker-compose run app npm run test`.
+There are currently some tests in the test directory which can be run with something like `npm run test`.

 ## Contributors
 If you want to get involved in the website feel free to email me at [benwillis0612@gmail.com](mailto:benwillis0612@gmail.com) or the current website editor if you have any questions!